This content was last updated on 21 June 2021.

-For more information visit, GOV.UK - Guidance for small marriages and civil partnerships.
+For more information on weddings and civil partnerhsips visit GOV.UK - Guidance for small marriages and civil partnerships.

-For more information visit GOV.UK - guidance for arranging or attending a funeral during the coronavirus pandemic.
+For more information on funerals and linked commemorative events visit GOV.UK - guidance for arranging or attending a funeral during the coronavirus pandemic.

-For more information on the importance of self-isolating as well as accessing the Test and Trace Support Payment for people on low income who are required to self-isolate, please visit our self-isolating page.
+For more information on the importance of self-isolating as well as accessing the Test and Trace Support Payment for people on low income who are required to self-isolate please see self-isolating.

-If you are concerned about the implementation of COVID secure measures in a business, workplace or other public building please report this by using our Coronavirus report form.
+If you are concerned about the implementation of COVID secure measures in a business, workplace or other public building please report this by using our online form:

 For a comprehensive list of COVID-19 symptoms visit NHS - COVID-19.